Edmund Pevensie: The Lion, the Witch and the Wardrobe

 However, his opinion of the Witch changes when she reveals her true character in her castle.
 She harshly berates him for coming alone, only offers him hard bread and cold water for his efforts, and does not shelter him from the cold on her sledge.
 Hearing from him that Aslan has arrived in Narnia, she heads straight towards Aslan's camp at the Stone Table, having first ordered Maugrim to find and kill his siblings and the Beavers.
 Edmund realises the full extent of her evil and powers on their journey when she turns a group of creatures enjoying a feast provided by Father Christmas to stone.

 The Witch prepares to put Edmund to death as a traitor, but a rescue party sent by Aslan arrives, frees him, and brings him to his siblings and the rest of Aslan's army.
 Edmund becomes fully reformed after a long conversation with Aslan.

 The next day, the Witch arrives and reiterates her claim to Edmund's life.
 She and Aslan work out an agreement that Aslan will die in Edmund's place (though the other Narnians do not know this); but unknown to her, the magical nature of this contract allows Aslan to be brought back to life.

-While Aslan and Edmund's sisters race to free the cursed prisoners in the Witch's castle, Edmund fights in Peter's army in battle, where he neutralizes the White Witch's most dangerous advantage, her wand, and is gravely wounded.
+While Aslan and Edmund's sisters race to free the cursed prisoners in the Witch's castle, Edmund fights in Peter's army in battle, where he neutralises the White Witch's most dangerous advantage, her wand, and is gravely wounded.
 He is saved from death by the timely arrival of reinforcements led by Aslan, who kills the witch, and by Lucy, who gives Edmund a dose of a magic cordial which can quickly heal any injury.

 In the final chapter, Edmund is crowned by Aslan as co-ruler of Narnia with his siblings.
 After fifteen years in Narnia, he and his siblings return to England, where they all become children again.